bovem/publications/README.md

     float: none!important;" src="Linear Algebra/Logo/linalg.png"
     alt ="publication-logo"/>

+<a href="https://medium.com/linear-algebra" target="_blank">hello</a>

-Explaining the concepts of Linear Algebra, from Basics and Advanced.
+Explaining the concepts of Linear Algebra, from Basics to Advanced.
 There will also be articles about their application in Computer Science.

 ### Basics